Updated on 29 July 2019

 All nationals can own property

-All onshore companies incorporated in Dubai may own property
+Onshore companies incorporated in Dubai can own property

-Free zone companies with 100% foreign ownership incorporated in Dubai may hold property
+Free zone companies with 100% foreign ownership incorporated in Dubai can hold property

-JAFZA offshore companies have the right to own property
+JAFZA offshore companies still have the right to own property, at a higher cost compared to RAKICC companies